calstar/star-gitbook/tutorials/avionics/compiling-and-flashing-launch-firmware.md

 `cd ~ && mkdir mbed && cd mbed && git clone https://github.com/ARMmbed/mbed-os.git`

-`git checkout mbed-os-5.15 && cd /vagrant && mbed config -G MBED_OS_DIR /home/vagrant/mbed/mbed-os`
+`cd mbed-os/ && git checkout mbed-os-5.15 && cd /vagrant && mbed config -G MBED_OS_DIR /home/vagrant/mbed/mbed-os`

 Make sure ~/mbed/mbed-os is the only mbed-os folder you have in your projects otherwise you will get this: `[ERROR] Library name 'device_key' is not unique` when trying to compile